JoshDoody/joshdoody.github.io/_posts/2017-12-11-negotiating-benefits.md

 Ask too early and you may wind up with a lower salary.
 Ask too late and you may miss your chance.

+## You should list your priorities for your salary negotiation

 Here's a short list of things you might want to maximize in your salary negotiation, listed from most valuable to least valuable:

 1. More salary